jdc-cunningham/modular-pi-cam/DEVLOG.md

 - [ ] design and print lens wrappers for 16mm 10MP lens
 - [ ] consolidate/update camera software as Pelicam

+### 03/13/2024

+10:38 AM

+9hr 37min print dang...

+I also broke my screen on my phone that's great, was dumb just fell over

+I'll solder the parts together today and assemble the camera

+Get some basic programming goin

+12:37 PM

+Alright, starting to solder

+1:14 PM

+Man...
+I just dumped a box of tiny screws on the ground like 1000 screws or whatever in carpet oof

+Not a good day

+1:22 PM

+At least they're magnetic (ferous)

+2:06 PM

+Starting on the daughter board now, bridges the buttons and display

+3:15 PM

+Done soldering so yeah almost 2 hours but could say 2.5 hrs

+3:19 PM

+tested buttons they work

+8:26 PM

+Finally it's done printing, unfortunately it was not simple to remove the support material

+I damaged one screw mount

+---

 ### 03/12/2024

 11:19 AM